5 December 2017

 Changes Happen, How to Provide the Best Feedback

 Changes do happen with jobs as detailed as 3D renders, it is important to factor this into the time to produce a final image.
 It is important you are clear with your feedback to gain the best outcome.

-If there are a lot of changes, the best way to provide feedback is to ‘mark-up’ the image, by drawing and writing the changes on the image.
+If there are a lot of changes, the best way to provide feedback is to ‘mark-up’ the image, by drawing and writing the changes to the image.
 This is great when there are a lot of detailed changes that need to be made.
-This can be done by printing the image and clearly numbering each change, and sent back with a correlating list of comments.
+This can be done by printing the image and clearly numbering each change and sent back with a correlating list of comments.